Myōan

 Collection

-A focused body of Japanese painting formed through close attention, proximity, and the practice of living with art.
+A focused body of Japanese painting formed through close attention, daily proximity, and the practice of living with art.

 Research